 Medical software

-The regulation does not apply to in-vitro diagnostic devices (IVDs), such as pregnancy tests and blood tests.
+The MDR does not apply to in vitro diagnostic devices (IVDs), such as pregnancy tests and blood tests.
 These are covered by Regulation (EU) 2017/746 instead.
-In certain cases, it may be difficult to determine whether a specific product is a medical device, or whether it belongs to some other product category, such as IVDs, medicines, food, or cosmetics.
-The EU Medical Device Coordination Group (MDCG) provides guidance documents2 that can be used to assess whether a product should be classified as a medical device in such borderline cases.
+In borderline cases, guidance documents from the EU Medical Device Coordination Group (MDCG) can be used to assess whether a product should be classified as a medical device or whether it belongs to some other product group, such as IVDs, medicines, food, or cosmetics.2

 The EU MDR classifies medical devices into four categories: I, IIa, IIb, and III.
 Categorization is based on the intended purpose of the device and the risks associated with its use.
 The safety and performance requirements are stricter for more invasive devices, and more extensive testing is needed to demonstrate their regulatory compliance.3